 She is an experienced trial and appellate lawyer in both insurance coverage and general commercial litigation.

 - In Erie Ins.
 Exch. v.
-Moore, 2017 PA Super 372, 175 A.3d 999 (2017), Ms. Finnerty successfully argued before the Pennsylvania Supreme Court that an insurance company’s duty to defend under a general liability policy extended to accidents committed during the course of intentional or criminal conduct, resulting in favorable case law to policyholders on the duty to defend, and the interpretation of “occurrence” and the intentional acts exclusion.
+Moore, No. 20 WAP 2018, 2020 Pa.
+LEXIS 2239 (Apr.
+22, 2020), Ms. Finnerty successfully argued before the Pennsylvania Supreme Court that an insurance company’s duty to defend under a general liability policy extended to accidents committed during the course of intentional or criminal conduct, resulting in favorable case law to policyholders on the duty to defend, and the interpretation of “occurrence” and the intentional acts exclusion.

 - In Pa.
 Mfrs.
 Indem.
 Co. v.
 Pottstown Indus.
 Complex LP, 2019 PA Super 223, 215 A.3d 1010 (2019), Ms. Finnerty obtained a landmark ruling for CGL policyholders when the Pennsylvania Superior Court held that the duty to defend extended to a breach of contract claim for damage to a tenant’s property caused by a commercial landlord’s breach of its contractual obligation to maintain the roof.
 In so holding, the Superior Court expressly rejected a line of federal court decisions that suggested that claims against an insured for damage to another’s property cannot arise out of an occurrence simply because the insured is alleged to have negligently performed a contractual obligation.